Distressing Furniture: 6 Techniques Anyone Can Do

 Click here to subscribe

-Best Paint for Distressed Furniture
+Best Paint for Distressing Furniture

 There are many types of paint that you can use, but I’m going to focus on the three most popular ones.